Last Updated on July 2, 2026 by Daniel Globe

 Travel agents have long served as intermediaries between travelers and airlines, providing valuable services that enhance the travel experience.
-One of the primary ways these professionals earn their living is through commissions on flight bookings.
-These commissions are a percentage of the ticket price that airlines pay to travel agents for facilitating the sale.
+One of the primary ways these professionals earn their living is through commissions on flight bookings — a percentage of the ticket price that airlines pay to travel agents for facilitating the sale.
+In 2026, though, that picture has shifted: airline commissions have shrunk dramatically, and most agents now lean on a mix of commission, service fees, and ancillary sales to make air bookings worthwhile.

 Key Takeaways